flokoe/bash-hackers-wiki/docs/syntax/quoting.md

     echo 'Your PATH is: $PATH'

-`$PATH` won\'t be expanded, it\'s interpreted as ordinary text because it\'s surrounded by strong quotes.
+`$PATH` won\'t be expanded, it's interpreted as ordinary text because it's surrounded by strong quotes.

 In practise that means, to produce a text like `Here's my test...` as a single-quoted string, you have to leave and re-enter the single quoting